EDUCBA

 Best Books for Reading about Behavioral Finance

-Behavioral finance books explains the psychology of investors affects the market.
+Behavioral finance books explain the psychology of investors affects the market.
 It studies the psychological prejudices of investors and financial practitioners.
 Understanding Behavioral Finance can help economists understand consumers’ financial decisions and how it affects the market.

 The list of books that we have provided below will give the readers a clear understanding of behavioral finance.
 These are essential reads for anyone who wants to increase their knowledge about the subject or requires to know more about it for career purposes.